 In more operational terms, evaluation of exp handle match proceeds by installing an exception handler determined by match, then evaluating exp.
 The previous binding of the exception handler is preserved so that it may be restored once the given handler is no longer needed.
 Raising an exception consists of passing a value of type exn to the current exception handler.
 Passing an exception to a handler de-installs that handler, and re-installs the previously active handler.
 This ensures that if the handler itself raises an exception, or fails to handle the given exception, then the exception is propagated to the handler active prior to evaluation of the handle expression.
-If the expression does not raise an exception, the handle expression.
+If the expression does not raise an exception, the previous handler is restored as part of completing the evaluation of the handle expression.